ArduPilot/ardupilot_wiki/common/source/docs/common-planning-a-mission-with-waypoints-and-events.rst

 For **Copter**, **Plane** and **Rover** the home position is set as the location where the vehicle was armed.
 This means if you execute an RTL, it will return to the location where it was armed, so arm your vehicle in the location you want it to return to, or use a rally point to setup an alternative return point.
-Home is set as waypoint 0 by default.
+Internally, home is stored as waypoint 0 by default, this is not user settable.

 Video: Produce and save a Multi-waypoint Mission
 ================================================